rahul-ranjan-me/create-mfa-app/README.md

 ## Data sharing

-The scaffold app use React Context API to share data between micro front-end and shell-container apps.
+The Scaffold application uses the React Context API to share data across micro front-end and shell-container applications.

-The context is common and craete in the shared component MFE.
-You can refere `{shared-component}/src/components/contextProvider.js`
+The context is common and is created through the shared component of the micro front-end.
+You can refer `{shared-component}/src/components/contextProvider.js`

-Any new context data can be added and shared throughout the platform by adding into the shared component file.
+Any new data can be added to the context and shared across the platform by adding in the shared component global context file.

 > [Go to top](#top)